 Discussion

 Both mean LER values were not significantly different from 1, indicating no significant difference in permaculture productivity compared to average German agriculture.
 This indicates that yields of permaculture sites are comparable to predominant industrial agriculture.
-The by trend higher productivity compared to German organic agriculture even suggests a potential of permaculture to bridge the productivity gap between organic and conventional agriculture(Lesur-Dumoulin et al. 2017).
-However, LER values varied strongly between individual permaculture sites.
-A recent meta study found a mean LER of 1.36 ± 0.04 with a similar range from 0.5 to 2.6 for intercropping of vegetables and/or fruit trees (Paut 2018).
+With eleven farms, our sample size is relatively low, which may have limited our statistical power.
+Therefore, a p-value of 0.087 suggests a clear trend indicating a 44% higher productivity of permaculture farms compared to organic agriculture, although this difference is not statistically significant.
+This by trend higher productivity compared to German organic agriculture even suggests a potential of permaculture to bridge the productivity gap between organic and conventional agriculture, which accounts for approximately 20% lower yields in organic horticulture (Lesur-Dumoulin et al. 2017).
+However, as seen in Fig. 1, most farms maintained their relative position above or below an LER of 1 across both comparisons, with only a few exceptions, indicating that this potential may depend on specific farm conditions or management practices.
+However, LER values varied strongly between individual permaculture sites and maintained their relative position above or below an LER of 1 across both comparisons, with only a few exceptions, indicating that this potential may also depend on specific farm conditions or management practices (discussed below)..
+A meta study found a mean LER of 1.36 ± 0.04 with a similar range from 0.5 to 2.6 for intercropping of vegetables and/or fruit trees (Paut 2018).
 This value corresponds to the permaculture LER of this study as compared to German organic agriculture in general, as the permaculture farms were operated according to organic farming guidelines.
-As the mean permaculture LER is substantially higher with 1.44 ± 0.52, its difference from 1 might therefore be largely explained by the use of intercropping.(FAO 2018)(Reiff et al. 2024a)
+As the mean permaculture LER shows a clear thrend to be substantially higher with 1.44 ± 0.52, its difference from 1 might therefore be largely explained by the use of intercropping.

+The comparable yields of permaculture and industrial agriculture should also be interpreted in the context of Sustainable Development Goal 2 (Zero Hunger), which emphasizes not only the availability of sufficient food but also the importance of diverse and nutrient-rich foods to combat malnutrition (FAO 2018).
+Permaculture’s focus on healthy soils, achieved through practices like organic fertilisation, mulching, and minimal soil disturbance, supports the production of nutrient-dense crops (Reiff et al. 2024a).
+Combined with the inherent crop diversity of permaculture systems, this approach has the potential to address both hunger and malnutrition while promoting sustainable agricultural practices.